 Stress values can have a positive or a negative sign.
 By convention, compressive stresses have a negative sign and tensile stresses a positive sign.
 Since mainly tensile stresses are responsible for fatigue failure, a higher mean stress results in earlier failure.
 A higher mean stress means that a load cycle contains more or higher tensile than compressive stresses.
 With a constant amplitude loading, a mean stress of 0 MPa is caused by a load cycling between -P and +P.

 Fatigue cracks in a metal develop usually at the surface of a component.
 Metal fatigue is therefore considered as a surface phenomenon.
 It also appears that the quality of the surface plays a major role in the fatigue life of a structure.
 A rougher surface results in faster fatigue failure.
-Read more about the Surface Roughness Factor KR in our blog.
+Read more about the Surface Roughness Factor KR.

 Notches cause local stress concentrations.
 Fatigue usually occurs at those locations, but the fatigue strength is often a bit higher than the local stresses would imagine.